nikhil96sher/coding_companion/README.md

 3. Run server using `python manage.py runserver`
 4. Go to the Url `127.0.0.1:8000/ccr/` and enjoy

-**Note** : If the run server command results in an error - "The port is already in use", try running the server on another port using `python manage.py runserver 127.0.0.1:<Port-Number>` .
-For example : `python manage.py runserver 127.0.0.1:5000`
+**Note** : If the run server command results in an error - "The port is already in use", try running the server on another port using `python manage.py runserver <Port-Number>` .
+For example : `python manage.py runserver 5000`

 ###Features Completed
 1. Compiler for C++ working.
+2. Save code on your PC.

 ###Screenshots
 ![Alt text](https://github.com/nikhil96sher/coding_companion/blob/master/screenshots/compile_error.png "Screenshot")